 - A flashlight: Bed bugs hide in dark areas and in cracks and crevices.
 Bed bugs are a dark red to brown color, but they can be light brown if they haven’t been feeding.
 This makes it very hard to see them.
 When hunting for bed bugs hold your flashlight parallel to the surface being inspected, this will cause eggs and small bed bugs to cast a shadow, making them easier to find.

-- A playing card or old credit card: These are plastic or they have a plastic coating which allows their edges to be pushed into cracks and crevices.
+- A playing card or old credit card: Use one that is plastic or that has a plastic coating which allows their edges to be pushed into cracks and crevices.
 By moving the card’s edge along cracks and crevices, you can push bed bugs out where they can be captured or killed.

-- A roll of sticky tape: Wide, clear plastic shipping tape is particularly useful because it enables you to capture bed bugs, and it provides a closer look at them to confirm that it is a bed bug.
+- A roll of tape: Wide, clear plastic shipping tape is a good option because it enables you to capture bed bugs, and it provides a closer look at them to confirm that it is a bed bug.
 As you see insects, or as you are digging along cracks and crevices, have a sticky edge of the tape exposed to quickly trap bed bugs.

 - Plastic bags: Shopping bags and garbage bags are useful for holding items like clothes and bedding that may be infested.
 Placing infested items in bags will help you move these items without spreading bed bugs into other areas.